Format: Trade paperback, ARC

-**NOTE: A copy of this book was provided by the publisher.
-However, no compensations were made and this review reflects my honest thoughts and feelings.**
+**NOTE: A copy of this novel was provided by the author.
+However, no compensation was made and this review reflects my honest thoughts and feelings**